diomark/alph/miningAlphOnVast.md

 # Mining Alephium on vast.ai

+_Note - it is no longer profitable to mine Alph on vast.ai - the cost with the network hashrate being above 30TH is around $2/alph to mine using vast.ai pricing_

 Navigate to vast.ai and signup for an account if needed.
 Load this up with credit.
 You can use your credit card to purchase credit on vast.ai.